mvolkmann/htmx-offline/README.md

 Each programming language tends to support templating libraries that are unique to the language.

-Some JavaScript engines such as Bun support using JSX to generate HTML.
+Some JavaScript run-times such as Bun support using JSX to generate HTML.
-Unfortunately we can't use JSX in a service worker.
+Unfortunately we can't use JSX in a service worker because that relies on the browser JavaScript run-time and not Bun.

-This application uses a custom library for HTML generation that is very small and quite easy to use.
+This application uses a custom library for HTML generation that is very small (3 KB) and quite easy to use.
 See `public/js2html.js` and its associated unit tests in `public/js2html.test.js`.
 This provides a function for each supported HTML element.
-These functions can be passed an object describing HTML attributes and the element content.
+These functions can be passed an optional object describing HTML attributes and the element content.

 For example, the following code generates